Juan Perón: Childhood and youth

-Juan Domingo Perón was born in Roque Perez, Buenos Aires Province, on 8 October 1895.
+Juan Domingo Perón was born in Lobos, Buenos Aires Province, on 8 October 1895.
 He was the son of Juana Sosa Toledo and Mario Tomás Perón.
 The Perón branch of his family was originally Spanish, but settled in Spanish Sardinia, from which his great-grandfather emigrated in the 1830s; in later life Perón would publicly express his pride in his Sardinian roots.
-He also had Spanish, British, and French ancestry.
+He also had Spanish, British, French and Tehuelche ancestry.

-Perón's great-grandfather became a successful shoe merchant in Buenos Aires, and his grandfather was a prosperous physician; his death in 1889 left his widow nearly destitute, however, and Perón's father moved to then-rural Roque Perez, where he administered an estancia and met his future wife.
+Perón's great-grandfather became a successful shoe merchant in Buenos Aires, and his grandfather was a prosperous physician; his death in 1889 left his widow nearly destitute, however, and Perón's father moved to then-rural Lobos, where he administered an estancia and met his future wife.
 The couple had their two sons out of wedlock and married in 1901.

 His father moved to the Patagonia region that year, where he later purchased a sheep ranch.
 Juan himself was sent away in 1904 to a boarding school in Buenos Aires directed by his paternal grandmother, where he received a strict Catholic upbringing.
 His father's undertaking ultimately failed, and he died in Buenos Aires in 1928.
 The youth entered the National Military College in 1911 at age 16 and graduated in 1913.
 He excelled less in his studies than in athletics, particularly boxing and fencing.

 Army career

-Perón began his military career in an Infantry post in Paraná, Entre Ríos.
+Perón began his military career in an infantry post in Paraná, Entre Ríos.
 He went on to command the post, and in this capacity mediated a prolonged labour conflict in 1920 at La Forestal, then a leading firm in forestry in Argentina.
 He earned instructor's credentials at the Superior War School, and in 1929 was appointed to the Army General Staff Headquarters.
 Perón married his first wife, Aurelia Tizón (Potota, as Perón fondly called her), on 5 January 1929.